International Visegrad Fund

 The purpose of the fund is to facilitate and promote the development of closer cooperation among citizens and institutions in the region as well as between the V4 region and other countries, especially in the Western Balkan and Eastern Partnership regions.
 The fund operates several grant programs, and also awards individual scholarships.
 Grant support is given to original projects namely in the areas of culture, science and research, youth exchanges, cross-border cooperation and tourism promotion.

-The fund’s annual budget (€8 million as of 2014) consists of equal contributions of V4 governments.
+The fund’s annual budget consists of equal contributions of V4 governments.
 The fund also utilizes (in the form of subgranting or co-financing) contributions from other governments/governmental organizations from the following countries: Canada, Germany, the Netherlands, South Korea, Sweden, Switzerland, the United States.

 Visegrad Grants